Best Burgers in Colorado Picked by Locals: Ski Resort Edition

 Picked by: Chris Reap, iTrip Vacations Telluride

 Smugglers Brewpub has treated Telluride residents and guests for over 20 years.
-This casual spot welcomes everyone to kick back for lunch and dinner while filling up on their favorites.
-Located on South Pine Street, Smugglers uses locally sourced ingredients and works with many area farmers and producers.
+This casual spot welcomes everyone to kick back while filling up on their favorites.
+Located on South Pine Street, Smugglers uses locally sourced ingredients and works with area farmers and producers.

 The burgers: All burgers are made with Meyer Ranch Beef and served on a brioche bun.
-Guests will find four options, and all rank as must-tries.
+Guests have four options, and all rank as must-tries.
 Smugglers has classic cheeseburgers, or try the triple green chili, house-smoked bacon or white truffle wild mushroom.
-Kids can order their very own beef slider with fries.
+Kids can order their own beef slider with fries.